Melinda-88/Melinda-88.github.io/README.md

 ### A bit about me...

--Business Analyst
+- Business Analyst
--Project Manager
+- Project Manager
--General nerd
+- General nerd
--Curious about science and tech.
+- Curious about space science and tech.

 ### To reach me
 Please contact me via LinkedIn.